fmassonn/teaching/LPHYS2268/project/README.md

 ### Week 1: Producing a control simulation

-1. Creating an account on the ELIC servers.
+#### 1. Creating an account on the ELIC servers.

 Each student will create an account on the ELIC servers.
 A few students might already have such an account, so this step is not necessary for them.

 Connect to the "Calcul Intensif et Stockage de Masse" (CISM) [login creation page](https://www.cism.ucl.ac.be/doc/_contents/About/cilog.html). **The login can only be created from within the university network** (or via a VPN).
 Then, follow the instructions.
 Regarding the affiliation, choose ELI/ELIC.
 Regarding the projects, tick "Interactive computing".

-Once you receive your login, notify Pierre-Yves Barriat and he will create a login on the ELIC servers with the same login.
+Once you receive your login, let [Pierre-Yves Barriat](mailto:pierre-yves.barriat@uclouvain.be) and he will create an access to the ELIC servers with the same login as the CISM one.

-2. Connecting to your account on the `coriolis` server
+#### 2. Connecting to your account on the `coriolis` server

 You have different options:
 - connecting from a PC of the informatics room on the third floor with your credentials